leonstel/leonstel.github.io/drafts/gmap5.md

 }

 ```

-### Recruiting

-Promise
-What happens when you recruit

 ### Google Map Instance Methods
  I will show some of the methods in gmap instance.
 But I cant cover them all in this articles